fwardzic/bthfy20/docs/lab02.md

     kubectl create -f https://raw.githubusercontent.com/fwardzic/bthfy20/master/manifests/mqtt_db_agent_deployment.yaml

-MQTT is not exposed, rather it is connecting to AWS IoT platform (over proxy which is hardcode in container) and writing data to MariaDB, leveraging mariadb-service to reach the database.
+2. MQTT is not exposed, rather it is connecting to AWS IoT platform (over proxy which is hardcode in container) and writing data to MariaDB, leveraging mariadb-service to reach the database.

 check deployment and pod status.

     kubectl get deployments
     kubectl get pods

-Check logs to see whether MQTT agent successfully connected to AWS IoT platform, create database and tables in MariaDB and finally start receiving data.
+3. Check logs to see whether MQTT agent successfully connected to AWS IoT platform, create database and tables in MariaDB and finally start receiving data.

     kubectl logs <mqtt_pod_name>

-### Deploy RestAPI agent
+### Task 5: Deploy RestAPI agent

-This microservice reads data from database, and expose it over HTTP, so it will be later consumed by Frontend server using RestAPI channel rather direct connection to the database.
+1. This microservice reads data from database, and expose it over HTTP, so it will be later consumed by Frontend server using RestAPI channel rather direct connection to the database.

     vi restapi.yaml